junxit/us-congress-bills-113/metadata.md

 - 2014-02-03 — Mrs. Brooks (IN) moved to suspend the rules and pass the bill, as amended.
 - 2014-02-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 391 - 2 (Roll no. 32). (text: CR H1518)
 - 2014-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 391 - 2 (Roll no. 32).(text: CR H1518)
+- 2014-02-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.